openedx/.github/docs/decisions/0001-namespacing-branches.rst

 ``acme/release-candidate-3729``

-In the case of the global namespace, tags and branches may still be further qualified to provide addition information and specificity.
+In the case of the global namespace, tags and branches may still be further qualified to provide additional information and specificity.

 For example:

+``release`` would be consider in the global namespace.

 ``release/palm`` would represent the branch for an officially sanctioned Open edX named release.

 Consequences